Bruno-Lima/Bruno-Lima.github.io/students.md

 </div>
 </section><!-- /#table-of-contents -->

-I have had / am having the privilege of co-supervising the following students:
+I have had / am having the privilege of supervising or co-supervising the following students:

+* Maria Alves (MSc) -- eduARM: Web platform to support the teaching and learning of the ARM architecture (October 2022)
+* Ana Silva (MSc) -- Quality Assurance Framework for Low-Code Development Platforms (July 2022)
+* Pedro Brandão (MSc) -- A Pattern-based Test Platform for IoT and eHealth (July 2022)
 * Ana Sousa (MSc) -- Prototyping of a Dynamic Triage System for Hospital Emergencies (October 2020)
 * Hugo Cunha (MSc) -- Low-Code Solution for IoT Testing (July 2019)
 * Pedro Pontes (MSc) --  A Pattern-based Testing Framework for IoT Ecosystems  (July 2018)